Do you adhere to best practices for the industry?

 APR is the abbreviation of Annual Percentage Rate.
 APR is the true cost of borrowing money, expressed in a standardized form of a yearly measure to allow consumers to compare lending options.

 Our APR varies based upon varying factors of each loan.
 Different factors could include the amount in which you borrow and the frequency of your pay dates.
 The actual terms, rates, annual percentage rates (APRs), or fees associated with the loan you may receive will be fully disclosed in detail in your proposed loan agreement.
-By way of example, our APR can range between 36% and 690%.

 With respect to APR, all lenders are required to disclose their price per loan based on APR.
 APR was designed as a method to allow consumers to evaluate a loan product over the course of a full year or 365 days.
 Our short-term consumer loan is typically designed to be repaid over a much shorter time period than one year.
 Therefore, the actual interest you are paying should be much less than the stated APR.

 Is this type of loan right for me?